Nayanajagadeesh/Thyroid_Disease_Detection/README.md

 Thyroid disease is a very common problem in India, more than one crore people are suffering with the disease every year.
 Thyroid disorder can speed up or slow down the metabolism of the body.

+The main objective of this project is to predict if a person is having any of the following with the help of Machine Learning.

+Letters in the dataset correspond to following abnormalities :

+		Letter	Diagnosis
+		------	---------

+	hyperthyroid conditions:

+		A	hyperthyroid
+		B	T3 toxic
+		C	toxic goitre
+		D	secondary toxic

+	hypothyroid conditions:

+		E	hypothyroid
+		F	primary hypothyroid
+		G	compensated hypothyroid
+		H	secondary hypothyroid

+	binding protein:

+		I	increased binding protein
+		J	decreased binding protein

+	general health:

+		K	concurrent non-thyroidal illness

+	replacement therapy:

+		L	consistent with replacement therapy
+		M	underreplaced
+		N	overreplaced

+	antithyroid treatment:

+		O	antithyroid drugs
+		P	I131 treatment
+		Q	surgery

+	miscellaneous:

+		R	discordant assay results
+		S	elevated TBG
+		T	elevated thyroid hormones
-The main objective of this project is to predict if a person is having compensated hypothyroid, primary hypothyroid, secondary hypothyroid or negative (no thyroid) with the help of Machine Learning.
-Classification algorithms such as Random Forest, XGBoost and KNN Model have been trained on the thyroid dataset, UCI Machine Learning repository.
-After hyperparameter tuning XGBoost model has performed well with better accuracy, precision and recall.
+Classification algorithms such as Random Forest, Decision Tree and KNN Model have been trained on the thyroid dataset, UCI Machine Learning repository.
+After hyperparameter tuning Decision Tree model has performed well with better accuracy.
 Application has deployed on Heroku with the help of flask framework.

 # Webpage Link